 4 out of the following are mandatory.
 [4 X 10 = 40 points].
 You can also do any extra 3 for extra credit of 30 points.

 Configure a mail server and clients.
-Add the mail server role to your Windows 2003 server and create a mailbox for each member of your pod (use their existing Active Directory accounts).
-Use Outlook express on Windows XP and Windows 2003 as clients.
+Add the mail server role to your Windows 2012 server and create a mailbox for each member of your pod (use their existing Active Directory accounts).
+Use Outlook e10ress on Windows 10 and Windows 2012 as clients.
 Setup each client with a different user/mailbox and exchange emails between them.

 Enable the SSH services on the Linux machine.
 Show that you can SSH into the Linux machine by using the putty SSH client from the Windows machine.